Schneegans/schneegans.github.io/gnome-pie.md

 ### Adjusting Pie Options

 {% assign picture = "gnome-pie_02.jpg" %}
-{% assign size = "medium" %}
 {% assign text = "The settings menu of each Pie" %}
-{% include image_right %}You can change some settings for each Pie by double-clicking the Pie in the list on the left.
+{% include image-small.html %}You can change some settings for each Pie by double-clicking the Pie in the list on the left.
 There you can assign a new hotkey for the Pie, select the icon, specify the name and adjust other options, for example you can change the shape of the Pie.

 <div class="clearfix"></div>

 ### General Options

 {% assign picture = "gnome-pie_08.jpg" %}
-{% assign size = "medium" %}
 {% assign text = "The general settings menu of Gnome-Pie" %}
-{% include image_right %}By clicking on the "General Settings"-button in the tool bar, you can specify some behavior options.
+{% include image-small.html %}By clicking on the "General Settings"-button in the tool bar, you can specify some behavior options.
 For instance you can enable *Startup on Login* or set a *Global Scale* factor.
 Additionally you can limit the *maximum number of displayed items* per Pie and a distance beyond which Slices cannot be selected.
 Furthermore you can select a theme which skins all of your pies to match your taste.

 <div class="clearfix"></div>